 Glacier Bancorp Technical Analysis (NASDAQ:GBCI)

-The RSI technical indicator is a momentum oscillator.
-It compares the speed and change in price movements.
-If the RSI of GBCI stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .
+The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
+It attempts to assess overbought and oversold conditions of a stock.
+If the RSI of GBCI stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.